cypress-io/cypress/npm/vue/examples/code-coverage/README.md

 - Open `package.json`
 - find the `test` and `cy:open` scripts
-- In those scripts, replace `node ../../../../scripts/cypress` by only `cypress`
+- In those scripts, replace `node ../../../../scripts/cypress` with  `cypress`.
+The command becomes `cypress open-ct` and `cypress run-ct`.

 You should obtain